-With shared hosting, you share the entire server resources with other users.
-Meaning, if a website you’re sharing a server with gets too much traffic, YOUR website will slow down to a crawl, too.
+With shared hosting, you share the server resources with other users.
+As a result, if a website the server gets too much traffic, YOUR website will slow down to a crawl, too.

 With VPS hosting, on the other hand, you have a part of the server dedicated to you alone.

 For example, if you’re paying for 1 GB of RAM out of 8 GB on the server, that 1 GB belongs to you and other users won’t be able to use it.

 Think of it like renting an apartment in an apartment block.
 The block is shared, but this single apartment is yours and your neighbors can’t just barge in and use your kitchen.

 Dedicated server hosting is a type of hosting where you own the entire server (and not just a small part of it).

 Think, instead of renting a single apartment in an apartment block, you own the entire block and you can do whatever you want with it.